 During the Report Period, the Company proceeded with the work of development of its aforesaid properties and with its efforts for the obtainment of the approvals required for the purpose of their continued development on schedule and without significant delays.
-Furthermore, the Group is negotiating and entering contracts for the lease of areas under construction.
-For further details, see Section 7.7-7.8 of Chapter A herein.
+Furthermore, the Group is negotiating and entering into contracts for the lease of areas under construction.
+For further details, see Sections 7.7-7.8 of Chapter A of this Report.